Solutions for Dry, Cracked Lips

 Another factor: Many lip balms, including some popular brand names, are poorly formulated, containing mostly waxes without any beneficial oils, emollients, or hydrating ingredients.
 These put a coating on your lips, but they don’t moisturize well, so your lips remain dry beneath despite feeling protected on top.

 Even if a lip balm is otherwise beautifully formulated, if it contains irritating, drying ingredients, there is no way the beneficial ingredients can be of significant help.
-That’s why finding and using a brilliantly formulated lip balm can be such a game-changer for perpetually dry lips!
+That’s why finding and using a brilliantly formulated lip balm for dry cracked lips that won’t heal can be such a game-changer!

 References for this information: